gonewest818/dimmer.el/README.md

 Please submit pull requests with configurations for other packages!

+## Development

+This project now uses Eask and GitHub Actions.

+Common commands:

+* `make lint` runs the lint suite (`eask lint checkdoc`, `eask lint package`, `eask lint declare`, `eask lint indent`, `eask lint elisp-lint`)
+* `make compile` byte-compiles the package
+* `make test` currently aliases `make compile` because there is no test suite yet
+* `make install-deps` installs dev dependencies into `.eask/`

+If you prefer, you can run the underlying Eask commands directly.

+The CI matrix runs on Emacs 27.2, 28.2, 29.4, 30.2, and snapshot.

 ## How colors are adjusted

 This package chooses a "dimmed" version of the foreground (and/or the